canikwe/myCohortTracker-frontend/notes.md

 - add sort by most recent pairing
 - on click of cell:
-  - if it's a three person pair, put below the pairing "with... so and so"
   - autocomplete input for the projects/labs/etc.
 - add dates to activities (pairs?)